sujal231/sujal231/README.md

 - 🌱 I’m currently learning **diploma in computer engineering**

-- 👨‍💻 All of my projects are available at [https://github.com/sujal231](https://github.com/sujal231)

 - 📫 How to reach me **kotadiyasujal6@gmail.com**

 <h3 align="left">Connect with me:</h3>